jamatulfront/real-estate/README.md

 # An Real Estate Portal

 This project is a simple prototype of a agent based realestate portal.
 It include's a navigation for the user and a advanced search and filter option to find the best properties based on the user interest.

+It's created for learning purpose and is haveily inpired by realestate.au
 ## Demo

 The app is live here : https://realstatebd.herokuapp.com/